-After one visit to each monitoring site the number of bird species recorded was 42, slightly less than the 2016 results but higher than 2018 as presented below in Table 11 (Data for 2020 are presented first after one visit i.e. comparable with previous years' data and second after 3 visits).
-After three visits a total of 56 bird species were recorded including two threatened species.
-The threatened species included Speckled warbler and Varied sittella.
+After one visit to each monitoring site the number of bird species recorded was 21, a decline of 10 species in 2016 and 18 species in 2018.
+Monitoring results as presented below in Table 10 (Data for 2020 are presented first after one visit i.e. comparable with previous years' data and second after 3 visits).
+The decline in bird species richness can probably be attributed to a lack of spotted gum and broad-leaved ironbark blossom, observed eucalypt dieback and high numbers of noisy miners (ANU Enterprise 2020),

+After three visits a total of 35 bird species were recorded including three threated species.
+The threatened species included Little lorikeet, Speckled warbler and Varied sittella.